dlc/ttcsbrandon/README.md

 the one described in chapter 2 of [Perl Template Toolkit][ptt], by Andy Wardley, David Cross, and Darren Chamberlain.

-In order to build the site, you'll need a clone of this repo and a copy of [Template Toolkit][tt2] installed, with all its dependencies.
-This includes a modern Perl.
+In order to build the site, you'll need a clone of this repo, a (relatively) modern [Perl][], and a copy of [Template Toolkit][tt2] installed, with all its dependencies.
 No database is used, and very few assumptions are made about the type of web server or its capabilities, beyond being Apache.

 The commands to run are: